 Australian Wattles at least, can be broadly placed into 1 of 3 recognisable groups:

 This species belongs to Group 2.

 This species has leathery phyllodes (modified leaves) which are narrowly elliptic to linear shape, to 15 cm long and 1.5 cm wide.

 Flowering occurs between August and October.
-Flowers are produced in cylindrical-shaped heads to 3 cm in length and densely packed with bright yellow flowers.
+Very small staminate flowers are produced in cylindrical-shaped heads to 3 cm in length and densely packed; bright deep-yellow in colour.